brianwang26/DataChallenge22WBrianWang/README.md

 This challenged used anxiety data collected from 30 teenagers over the course of a year, of which 12 met the standards for having clinical GAD based on at least one monthly GAD-7 assessment.
 This data was collected as a part of a study published in the Clinical Psychological Science journal, “A year in the social life of a teenager: Within-person fluctuations in stress, phone communication, and anxiety and depression.”
 Anxiety was measured at the end of every month using the GAD-7 (in `Monthly_Data.csv`) and three times each day with a one item anxiety severity assessment (in `Momentary_Data.csv`).

 ### Assumptions
+1) This project assumes that the methods used on anxiety measurements for women between the ages of 15 to 17 can be generalized on data from a larger set of participants that is more representative of the general population.
+2) We are assuming that we can treat each month of a person's data as separate individuals (e.g. individual A, who participated in the study for 1 year, can be treated as 12 different individuals- one for each month) and not introduce any issues/biases during training.
+3) We are assuming that a sequence of anxiety data over the course of the month can be represented in a small latent feature space and still somewhat accurately be decoded to reconstruct the daily anxiety data sequence.

 ### Data Preprocessing
 All preprocessing of this data was completed in Python and Pandas.
 It can be found in `preprocessing.ipynb` (`preprocessing.html` for a browser view of the notebook).
 The output can be found in `Formatted_Data.csv`.